midonet/midonet/docs/arp-table.md

 is hidden by the `ArpRequestBroker` and will simply write to a private concurrent queue, which will be processed in-thread.

 Each agent simulation thread thus gets its own copy of the ArpRequestBroker.
-Becase this class needs to be resilient to several instances running on different MidoNet nodes, it makes sense that two threads on the same host can run their own independent copies too.
+Because this class needs to be resilient to several instances running on different MidoNet nodes, it makes sense that two threads on the same host can run their own independent copies too.